 The simple answer is YES, SMSFs are allowed to invest in all manners of collectibles including but not limited to cars and other motor vehicles.
-The list would also include things like jewelry, art, stamps, wine and more…
+The list would also include things like jewellery, art, stamps, wine and more…

 The main challenge with these investments is to ensure that the SMSF owning them stays compliant and it has all to do with the sole purpose rule which according to the ATO:

-“Your SMSF needs to meet the sole purpose test to be eligible for the tax concessions normally available to super funds.
+“Your SMSF investments needs to meet the sole purpose test to be eligible for the tax concessions normally available to super funds.
 This means your fund needs to be maintained for the sole purpose of providing retirement benefits to your members, or to their dependants if a member dies before retirement.

 Contravening the sole purpose test is very serious.
 In addition to the fund losing its concessional tax treatment, trustees could face civil and criminal penalties.”

 In practice, that means that there are to be no benefits or enjoyment for the trustees from the investments made by their SMSF.

 Take the example of the car: it can not be driven under any circumstances, it must be insured and must be safely kept.
 Assume that the trustees decide to store the car in a different garage, it may seem innocent enough to drive the functioning car to the new location but that would be a breach of the sole purpose test!
 The car would have to be transported there.